About the project

 John Shankly played for Glenbuck Cherrypickers, Greenock Morton, Carlisle United, Luton Town, Portsmouth, Alloa, Kings Park, Larne

 David Thompson McCartney (26 December 1875 – 8 December 1949) was a Scottish professional footballer, best remembered for his time as a centre half in the Southern League with Northampton Town and Watford.
-He also played in the Football League for Glossop and Chelsea
+He also played in the Football League for Glossop and Chelsea.
+When he retired, the family emigrated to Australia on the Samaris arriving November 1910.
+He went back to mining at Aberdare South Colliery.

 Andrew Johnstone McCall born Cumnock 1908 played for Cumnock Townhead Thistle, Ayr United, St johnstone in 1935 and Huddersfield in 1939 and after. a few months to Nottingham Forrest.
 He rejoined Ayr United in 1940.
 He played for Clyde then Dundee He was manager of Dundee 1958-9.